List of English-speaking labour attorneys in the Netherlands

 What are the main aspects of Dutch labor law where an employment lawyer in the Netherlands can assist?

 An employment lawyer in the Netherlands can assist with the main aspects of Dutch labor law, covering areas such as employment contracts, dismissal and termination procedures, workplace disputes, and collective labor agreements (CAO).
-They also advise on employee rights, obligations, and non-compete clauses, ensuring all actions adhere to Dutch law.
+They also advise on employee rights, obligations, and non-compete clauses, making sure all actions adhere to Dutch law.

 Can an employment lawyer in the Netherlands assist me in employment law litigation?